Getting and using the smartest card in your wallet

-All Oak Park residents, teachers, and business owners can get a library card.
+All Oak Park residents, teachers, and business owners can get an Oak Park Public Library card.

-- Applying as a resident age 18 years or older?
+- Are you a resident age 18 years or older?
 Bring in your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail, to any library location.

-- Applying for a baby, toddler, preschooler, child, tween or teen?
+- Are you getting a card for a baby, toddler, preschooler, child, tween or teen?
 Visit the library together.
 Parents/guardians need to sign the application for anyone under 18 and show proof of Oak Park residency, such as a utility bill or recently postmarked mail.

-- Applying as an Oak Park educator?
+- Are you an Oak Park educator?
 All new Oak Park teachers, teaching assistants and school staff can bring in their Oak Park school employment ID.
 Returning teachers can renew by phone.
 Call us at 708.383.8200.
 All educator cards have a one-year expiration date.

-- Applying for an Oak Park business or nonprofit organization?
+- Do you own and/or operate an Oak Park business or nonprofit organization?
 Stop by with your lease or a tax bill, a photo ID and full contact information for the person responsible for any fines or lost materials.

 - Not an Oak Park resident?
 You may have reciprocal borrowing privileges through your home library.
 View a list of public libraries who participate, and contact us to learn more.
 You may also purchase a card for an annual fee of $445.09 and receive full benefits.